 - 5.3.6.
-Training and Mentoring.
-A Proposer may satisfy this GFE in three ways: - (a) Training.
-The Proposer must provide training or mentoring to at least 2 SBEs within 120 Days before the Proposal due date and the Proposer must have the training or mentoring certified by the Program Manager.
-The Program Manager shall have the discretion to deny credit for training or mentoring that is not significant or is not in the Program Manager's judgment reasonably likely to assist the SBE in developing its capabilities. - (b) SBE Feedback and Mentoring.
-The Proposer may also satisfy this GFE Category by (a) demonstrating that it provided feedback to all SBEs that responded with a quote to the Proposer's solicitation on either the Proposal in question or on any other proposal that the Proposer submitted to the City within the previous 60 Days; and (b) providing copies of such feedback to the City within 3 Business Days after receiving a request from the City, unless otherwise agreed in writing by the City; and (c) showing that the feedback it gave would help the SBE provide a more responsive bid or proposal in the future.
-For example, helpful feedback would include without limitation feedback on quality of information SBE provided to the Proposer, pricing methodology, cost competitiveness and timeliness of SBE response to Proposer.
-The Program Manager shall have the discretion to deny credit for SBE feedback that is in the Program Manager's judgment not significant or not reasonably calculated to assist the SBE in developing its capabilities. - (c) SBDP Mentor-Protégé Program.
-The Proposer may also receive credit for this GFE if the Proposer demonstrates that it is participating in the Small Business Development Mentor-Protégé program and that it is a mentor in good standing.
-The Program Manager shall have the discretion to deny credit for mentoring and training if the mentor is not in good standing. - 5.3.7.
+Training.
+To obtain credit for this GFE, the Proposer must provide training or mentoring to at least 2 SBEs within 12 months before Proposal Opening, and the Proposer must have the training or mentoring certified by the Program Manager.
+The Program Manager shall have the discretion to deny credit for training or mentoring that in the Program Manager's sole discretion is not significant or not reasonably likely to assist the SBE in developing its capabilities. - 5.3.7.
+SBOP Mentor-Protégé Program.
+The Proposer may receive credit for this GFE if the Proposer demonstrates that it is participating in the City's SBO Mentor-Protégé program, and that it is a mentor in good standing.
+The Program Manager shall have the discretion to deny credit for this GFE if the mentor is not in good standing. - 5.3.8.
 Working With SBE Assistance Organizations.
-To receive credit for this GFE, Proposers must document that it has performed one of the following within the 120-Day period before the Proposal due date for an SBE Assistance Organization as defined in Part A (including organizations identified by the Program Manager as providing assistance and capacity building for small business enterprises): - (a) Provide location for SBE Assistance Organization Event: providing a meeting location for the SBE Assistance Organization to host a regular meeting or special event at no cost or at a reduced rate. - (b) Provide training for SBE Assistance Organization members: providing training or facilitating workshops aimed at increasing the capacity or skill level
+To receive credit for this GFE, the Proposer must document that it has performed one of the following within the 12 month period before Proposal Opening for an SBE Assistance Organization (as defined below): - 5.3.8.1.
+Provide location for SBE Assistance Organization Event: providing a meeting location for the SBE Assistance Organization to host a regular meeting or special event at no cost or at a reduced rate. - 5.3.7.2.
+Provide training for SBE Assistance Organization members: providing training or facilitating workshops aimed at increasing the capacity or skill level of the SBE Assistance Organization members, or participating in training or a workshop sponsored by the SBE Assistance Organization. - 5.3.7.3.
+Contracting with new SBE: documenting that the SBE Assistance Organization helped to identify an SBE with whom the Proposer subsequently subcontracted work within the past year (whether on a City Construction Contract or other contract).
+The KBU will not give the Proposer credit for this GFE if the Proposer contracts with an SBE that the Proposer has used on previous projects.